SPEAK VISUALLY Receive practical tips on how to

 However, make sure that you can legally use the image in your infographic, especially if you're planning on publishing it online.

-A simple way to be certain that your infographics remain legal is by tapping into Visme’s library of thousands of free vector icons and shapes and millions of free stock images for nearly every industry and purpose.
+A simple way to be certain that your infographics remain legal is by tapping into Visme’s library of thousands of free infographic icons and shapes and millions of free stock images for nearly every industry and purpose.

 To access this treasure trove of graphics and images, simply click on "Graphics" in the Visme editor and enter your keyword in the search bar.